 De Gaulle based all his policy during and after the war on national resistance to any doctrine- supranational marxism, supranational Atanticism or supranational Europeanism- which would undermine the constitutional states, and particularly the constitutional state of France.
 France’s revival, and a European order amenable to France’s interests were his twin objectives.
 Such an order, in de Gaulle’s mind, included alliance with the United States, but also with Russia as France’s indispensable ally to prevent the re-emergence of Germany.

-But France had, and still has, a central preoccupation: Germany.
+France had, and still has, a central preoccupation: Germany.
 How could a European order be established on the basis of nation states, without a united Germany once again becoming predominant?

 De Gaulle’s policies of the 1960s attempted to reconcile national independence with closer relations with West Germany by creating a French western European sphere of influence.
 He failed.
 By the end of the decade, Germany was once again in the ascendant, most evidently in the form of the rise of the DM.
-De Gaulle stepped down in 1969, and France, with the support of Luxemburg, launched the multi decade campaign to create the Euro.
+De Gaulle stepped down in 1969, and France, with the support of Luxemburg, then of Italy, launched the multi decade campaign to create the Euro.

 The idea was for France to co manage the common currency, and not have its economic policies dictated by an over mighty Bundesbank.
-But this involved edging away from de Gaulle’s idea of a Europe of co-operating states to a more federal Europe.
+This involved edging away from de Gaulle’s idea of a Europe of co-operating states to a more federal Europe.
 Hence President Giscard d’Estaing’s partial recognition of the primacy of EU law over France’s ordinary courts; direct elections to the European Parliament; and the attempted revival at monetary co-operation with Germany.

 President Mitterrand carried the policy forward by backing the EU’s internal market policy, increasing the powers of the EU institutions, and in particularly pushing through the single currency, against stiff Bundesbank resistance.
 German unity came in a rush in 1990, and in effect, spelt the end of French leadership in the EU.
 From then on out, leadership in the EU would be at best co-operation between the unequal partners of Berlin and Paris.